ucg8j/blog/posts/goodbye-whatsapp.md

 # ✋ The objections

 ## 💬 But my network/group chats are on Whatsapp
-And people are moving in droves.
-And we've done this before.
+And people are moving in droves - just have a quick search on the net.
+And we've all done this before.
 In my lifetime, I've moved through the following for messenging:

-SMS/MMS ➡️ MSN ➡️ myspace ➡️  FB ➡️ Whatsapp ➡️ Signal ✅
+SMS/MMS ➡️ MSN ➡️ Myspace ➡️  FB ➡️ Whatsapp ➡️ Signal ✅

 ## 📱 Signal takes up too much room on my phone
 This is the same for Whatsapp.
 The chunky content you receive like files, videos and voice messages.
 You can clear out this content on either app.